quorten/hello-test/README.md

 ==========

-This is a simple "hello world" project to demonstrate that I can upload and use Github correctly.
+This is a simple "hello world" project to demonstrate that I can upload and use GitHub correctly.